splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-prereqs.rst

 For most AWS regions, use :guilabel:`External ID` to authenticate.
 Follow these steps:

 * An :strong:`External ID` for Splunk Observability Cloud.
 An external ID is a random string used to establish a trust relationship between Splunk Observability Cloud and your AWS account.
 It's automatically generated for you when you create a new AWS integration in Splunk Observability Cloud.
-See :new-page:`How to use an external ID when granting access to your AWS resources to a third party <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html>` in AWS documentation.
+  * To learn how to create an External ID, see :new-page:`How to use an external ID when granting access to your AWS resources to a third party <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html>` in AWS documentation.
+  * You can also create an External ID using the API.
+See :ref:`aws-api-create-id`.
 * An :ref:`Identity and Access Management (IAM) policy <aws-iam-policy>`.
 * An :ref:`AWS IAM role <aws-iam-role>`.